HexisData/hqTestLite/README.md

 **$Global:DefaultSqlScriptType** &ndash; The default script type token to use when *-Verbose* or *-WhatIf* are activated.
 Useful for troubleshooting.

-See [EnvironmentOverrides.ps1](EnvironmentOverrides.ps1) for a typical example of an environment override script.
+See [config.ps1](config.ps1) for a typical example of an environment configuration script.

 ## Cmdlets